 Every day we are inundated with black hat SEO techniques, strategies and recommendations.
 But, do the ends justify the means?
-It seems every day I hear someone has a better way, a better trick, a better solution to get a website ranking high in the search engines.
+It seems that almost every day I hear someone has a better way, a better trick, or a better solution to get a website ranking high in the search engines.

 While speaking with clients, we hear story after story of them trying to get to the top of the search results.
 Yes, we all want to be there, but there is NOT a shortcut.
 Getting there in today’s search engines requires work and persistence.